vanng822/pagination/README.md

 ### template: {String | Function}
 This can be a template string or a compiled template (function).
 The compiled function will be called with an object as argument.

+## Acknowledgements
+Template engine is taking mostly from https://github.com/vanng822/ejs which is a fork of https://github.com/visionmedia/ejs